 DISASTER RELIEF CAMPAIGNS: “Where humanity struggles to live, Menlo steps up to give”

-When large-scale natural disaster strikes anywhere in the world or another acute humanitarian crisis occurs, the Director of Community Engagement, Chris Young will work with students to quickly develop and lead a relief response from the Menlo community.
+When a large-scale natural disaster strikes anywhere in the world or another acute humanitarian crisis occurs, the Upper Director of Community Engagement will work with students to develop and lead a relief response from the Menlo community.
 Efforts might include fundraising, supplies sending, or even sending a relief team.
-Email Chris Young to learn more or express your interest to be involved.